I invite you to take a few moments with me to reflect on today’s Upper Room Devotional below.

 Here are some good questions for meditation today: Am I loving?
 Have I truly heard and do I really live Jesus’ summary of all the scriptures?

 There is a lot of theology woven in to hymns.
 To enhance today’s reading, I recommend listening to “The Gift of Love”.
 I hope you will take a few moments to let the words of this message and the emotion that always connects us to music connect with your soul.
+Listen to this hymn on SoundCloud.

 Thank you for sharing this early moment of your day with me, with God, and with the words and music that I hope you will carry with you throughout the coming day and night.